Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">To Appear Soon</div><img src='images/RoboticMN_cover.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-[Multimodal Mechanical Stimuli Enables Depth Self-Awareness and Transdermal Drug Diffusion Acceleration based on Robotic Microneedles Patches and Optical Coherence Tomography]
+Multimodal Mechanical Stimuli Enables Depth Self-Awareness and Transdermal Drug Diffusion Acceleration based on Robotic Microneedles Patches and Optical Coherence Tomography

+The objective of our project is to pioneer a groundbreaking robot-assisted transdermal immunization approach, which integrates medical robotics, optical imaging, microneedle technology, and artificial intelligence algorithms.
+We aim to revolutionize the field of minimally invasive immunization by enabling comprehensive monitoring of the entire process and achieving a highly advanced approach to immunization.

 Under Going